 2. Add a Guitar Rig to a Snare Drum.
 Add a Compressor, EQ to bring out the best of the snare, and some Reverb or Delay.

 3. Add a Guitar Rig to a synth pad and add some saturation or distortion to add body to the track.

 4. Use a Guitar Rig on a synth lead and add a variety of effects to distort or change the sound to something new and different.

 Guitar Rig Pro 5 can be used in every genre and style of music.
 I use it in my Techno tracks quite often.
 This program is a hidden gem and one that can be used to expand creativity in sound design, music production, and mixing.
 I’d love to hear about the creative ways you use Guitar Rig in your music!

 Hopefully, after reading this article you feel much more confident in using Guitar Rig 5!
-There are a lot of features to get your head around but once you get used to them, you realise how great Guitar Rig really is!
-There’s a range of simpler features as well as advanced for the pros out there!
-The best thing to do is to have a play around, try different features and see what you find!
+There are a lot of features to get your head around but once you get used to them, you realize how great Guitar Rig is!
+There’s a range of simpler features as well as advanced ones for the pros out there!
+The best thing to do is to play around, try different features, and see what you find!
 You might stumble across a whole new sound!
 Good luck!

 For musicians and producers an online metronome tool is essential when recording, try Music Gateway’s online metronome tool here.